raj-msn/Port_Tariff.AI/README.md

-# PortTariff.AI: South-African Port Tariff Calculator
+# Port_Tariff.AI: South-African Port Tariff Calculator

-PortTariff.AI is an intelligent, AI-powered API that automates the calculation of South African port tariffs directly from unstructured vessel data.
+Port_Tariff.AI is an intelligent, AI-powered API that automates the calculation of South African port tariffs directly from unstructured vessel data.
 Built with FastAPI and powered by Google's Gemini Pro, it provides a seamless, accurate, and developer-friendly solution for the maritime industry.

 The application is containerized with Docker for easy setup and has been successfully deployed to the Render cloud platform, making it a robust and scalable solution.